sogbesano/simplify-and-combine-like-radicals/README.md

 # simplify-and-combine-like-radicals
 Python program that simplifies and combine like radicals.

 Program uses Prime Factorization to simplify radicals.

-Example of usage of program, given the three radicals:
+Example of what the program does.
+Given three radicals:

 sqrt(75) + 4 * sqrt(3) + sqrt(18)